scarabel/PS-method-delay-equations/2016 SIADS/readme.md

 ## Instruction for the PS_example file
 "PS_example" is the system definition file required by Matcont.
 It contains the definition of the right-hand side of the PseudoSpectral discretization of the system under study.
-To perform the Matcont continuation, the system definition file ``PS_example'' must be copied into the subfolder "systems" of the Matcont folder.
+To perform the Matcont continuation, the system definition file "PS_example" must be copied into the subfolder "systems" of the Matcont folder.

+`
    function dydt = fun_eval(time,state,p1,...,aux,tau,M)

    OUTPUT: evaluation of the rhs of the approximating ODE system